Wondering How to Wear Your Hair on Your Wedding Day? Here's How to Decide.

-1. Coordinate With Your Dress and Overall Wedding Style
+1. Coordinate With Your Outfit and Overall Wedding Style

-The formality of your outfit, venue and general wedding style are great places to start and can help dictate the direction to go with your hair.
-First and foremost, your hair should complement your gown (not compete with it).
-For a chic, modern ensemble like a pantsuit or a sculptural dress, a sleek ponytail, effortless low bun (a la Meghan Markle) or smooth blowout work beautifully.
-For a more relaxed, rustic look (think: a lace sheath, high-waisted two-piece or an off-the-shoulder boho number) try wearing your hair in loose, natural curls.
-Complete it with braids, small flowers, a flower crown or delicate, botanical headpiece, or tie it back in a half-up style leaving a few whisps in front.
+Good news: All that planning you’ve already done can help you decide your wedding day hairstyle.
+The formality of your attire, your choice of venue, and the general wedding vision are great starting points to help you choose wedding hair.
+First and foremost, your tresses should complement your gown (not compete with it).
+If you’re rocking a chic, modern ensemble like a pantsuit or a sculptural dress, ask for a sleek ponytail, an effortless low bun (a la Meghan Markle) or a smooth blowout.
+Brides going for a more relaxed, rustic look (think: a lace sheath, high-waisted two-piece or an off-the-shoulder boho number) might consider wearing their hair in loose, natural curls.
+To give it your own personal flair, add in braids, small blooms, a flower crown, a delicate headpiece, or tie it back in a half-up style leaving a few wispy pieces to frame your face.
 More of a ball gown bride?
-A sweeping updo with romantic touches, like an ethereal chignon, elegant French twist or soft Gibson tuck will show off your dress, accommodate a showstopping veil and stay out of your face while you party.
+An updo like an ethereal chignon, elegant French twist or soft Gibson tuck will show off your dress, and it will help accommodate a show-stopping veil (all while you dance the night away).

 2. Find Inspiration Everywhere

-The number one most important aspect of the bride's hair is shine—especially for all your wedding photos.
-Straight hair by nature tends to look glossier, but any flyaways from dry air or static will automatically ruin the effect.
-To combat this dilemma, which is especially common in the winter, you can actually rub a dryer sheet directly on your hair (seriously!), or simply spray it with an anti-static spray.
-For wavy and curly hair, which are prone to brittleness and dullness, massage moisturizing conditioner into your tresses before styling and use a shining serum to add gloss and keep frizz at bay.
+Having shiny hair is one of the most important aspects of your wedding day hairstyle since you’re going to be taking so many photos.
+The good news for those with naturally sleek tresses is that straight hair tends to look glossier by nature, so showing off its texture is a must with your style.
+Keep in mind that any flyaways from dry air or static will automatically ruin the effect, so combat this dilemma (which is especially common in the winter) by rubbing a dryer sheet directly on your hair or spraying your tresses with anti-static spray.
+Curly hair is prone to brittleness and dullness, so add some texture into your hairstyle, whether you decide on loose curls with braids or a slightly messy updo.
+Massage moisturizing conditioner into your tresses before styling and use a shining serum to add gloss and keep frizz at bay.